Benefits in work

 Many benefits are means-tested.
 This means that any earnings you or your partner have are likely to affect these benefits.

-You continue to be eligible for the carer’s element of Universal Credit if you return to work, provided you are caring for 35 hours per week for someone in receipt of a relevant disability benefit.
-This means either the middle or higher care rate of Disability Living Allowance or either rate of the Daily Living component of Personal Independence Payment.
-There is no earnings limit for the carers element and you do not have to be in receipt of Carer’s Allowance to qualify.
+You can continue to be eligible for the carer’s element of Universal Credit if you return to work.
+However, you must be caring for 35 hours per week for someone in receipt of a relevant disability benefit.
+This means either the middle or higher care rate of DLA or either rate of the daily living component of PIP.
+There is no earnings limit for the carer’s element.
+You do not have to be in receipt of Carer’s Allowance to qualify.

-You may continue to be eligible for the LCWRA element of Universal Credit if you return to work and have a disability or health condition yourself.
-If you are returning to work because your health has improved, then Universal Credit may carry out a new Work Capability Assessment to confirm whether you can still be considered to have Limited Capability for Work and Work Related Activity (LCWRA).
+You should continue to be eligible for the LCWRA element of Universal Credit if you return to work and have a disability or health condition.
+If you are returning to work because your health has improved, then Universal Credit may carry out a new work capability assessment to confirm whether you can still be considered to have LCWRA.